11 Common project management challenges and solutions

 It simplifies the planning process by bringing teams together and getting them to brainstorm ideas faster.

-ProofHub gives agility to distributed team members to come together and achieve great things at work.
+ProofHub gives agility to distributed team members so that they can come together and achieve great things at work.

-Tools for collaboration in ProofHub: Group chat, Online discussions, Notes, Email-in, @mentions.
+Tools for collaboration: Group chat, online discussions, notes, email-in, and @mentions.

 Keep your files, documents, images, PDFs, and other important information together and save yourself from the hassle of scattered information.

-Tools for the organization in ProofHub: Folders, Notes, Quickies, Calendar, Advanced search third-party integration with Slack, Google Drive, OneDrive, Box, and DropBox.
+Tools for the organization: Folders, Notes, Quickies, Calendar, Advanced search third-party integration with Slack, Google Drive, OneDrive, Box, and DropBox.

 Makes the review and approval process quick and easy.

-Tools for online proofing in ProofHub: Markup tools to highlight sections and mark annotations on files.
+Tools for online proofing: Markup tools to highlight sections and mark annotations on files.

 Do resource allocation and management efficiently to deliver projects on time and within budget.

-Tools to deliver projects in ProofHub: Timesheets, multiple timers, workflows, and Kanban boards, and custom reports.
+Tools to deliver projects: Timesheets, multiple timers, workflows, Kanban boards, and custom reports.

 Conclusion